|New Hampshire State Library

 Envelope - Write the same information (to and from address) on the envelope as would be placed on a routing slip.
 If the envelope has been used before, please cross out all old addresses.
 Fasten the envelope.

-Video - The routing slip should be taped to the cassette case, and a rubber band should be used to keep the case closed.
+Video - The routing slip should be attached to the cassette case, and a rubber band should be used to keep the case closed.

-Films - The routing slip should be taped to film case.
+Films - The routing slip should be attached to film case.

 Boxes - The box should be taped closed and a routing slip should be taped to the top of the box.
 Boxes should be of reasonable size and weight.
 A box is considered manageable if the librarian or other staff member (with the exception of the custodian) can lift it.